Erkilet International Airport: Facilities

 The prior capacity of the airport was 600,000 passengers per year.
 With the opening of the new international terminal in March 2007, its total capacity increased up to one million passengers per year.
 The airport is able to accommodate jets the size of the Boeing 747.
-However, smaller jets like the Boeing 737 and Boeing 757 are more commonly seen there.
+However, smaller jets like the Boeing 737 and Airbus A320 more commonly seen there.